The Ultimate Guide to Headless CMS

 Security and Reliance

-A headless CMS provides improved security by reducing the number of exposed components available to end-users.
+A headless CMS provides improved security by reducing the number of exposed components available to end users.
 Entry points for malignant visitors are limited when just a few parts of the solution are visible.
-This intrinsic security is boosted even further if the vendor uses a static site on a CDN (content delivery network).
+This security feature is boosted even further if the vendor uses a static site on a CDN (content delivery network).

-With a headless CMS, the creation and delivery of content are always separate processes, thus making it exceedingly difficult for end-users to access the back-end of your solution.
-Indeed, the flexibility of a headless CMS allows for even tighter security through a cloud-based update regime.
+With a headless CMS, the creation and delivery of content are always separate processes.
+This makes it exceedingly difficult for end users to access the back-end of your solution.
+Indeed, the flexibility of a headless CMS allows for even tighter security through a cloud based update regime.
 With a modular architecture, you can schedule updates and maintenance with little to no downtime.

 Keeping your content and customer data safe should of course be one of your highest priorities.
 Consider the requirements of your organization to where data should be stored, who has access, and the security certifications of the vendor.
-You should also make sure that the vendor regularly tests for security issues, and deploys updates and security fixes in a fast manner.
+You should also make sure that the vendor regularly tests for security issues, and quickly deploys updates and security fixes.

 The reliability of a headless solution rests on multiple factors, including what happens to your digital experiences during and after maintenance.
 Also, as part of a reliability assessment you should verify the vendor track record through documentation, community feedback, and analyst reports.